mattrussi/gitlab-com-runbooks/docs/uncategorized/deleted-project-restore.md

 => #<User id:1234 @an-admin>

 pts = Gitlab::ImportExport::ProjectTree::Saver.new(project: proj, current_user: admin_user, shared: proj.import_export_shared)
-... some output that includes the path to a project.json file.
+... some output that includes the path to a project tree directory, which will be something like /var/opt/gitlab/gitlab-rails/shared/tmp/gitlab_exports/@hashed/.
 Note this down. pts.save
 ```